GangSuUGA/MATSim-InformedUrbanTransportSystems/Sustainabe Design and Build.md

 ## Book Link:
 - [Sustainable Design and Build: Building, Energy, Roads, Bridges, Water and Sewer Systems](https://trid.trb.org/view/1583916)
 ___________________________________
-### ☕ This book provides a complete reference for those engineers and scientists wishing to conduct sustainability research in all sectors of applied science and engineering. :star:
+### ☕ This book provides a complete reference for those engineers and scientists wishing to conduct sustainability research in all sectors of applied science and engineering. ☕
 _________________________________

 ## Climate Change